 IDAR is ideally suited – by size, shape, power density and cost – to hybrid electric platforms and planned multi-source power generation systems, including advanced microgrids.

-IDAR Engines can be scaled by diameter or width in single power modules of varying displacements…
+IDAR engines can be scaled by diameter or width in single power modules of varying displacements…

-And modularized IDAR-powered 125KW generator units can be aggregated into “plug-and-play” power clusters generating localized power of One Megawatt or more, either in stationary or trailer-portable configurations.
+And modularized IDAR-powered 125KW generator units can be aggregated into “plug-and-play” power clusters generating localized power of one megawatt or more, either in stationary or trailer-portable configurations.

 The IDAR engine adapts to a wide range of applications, including generators, automobiles, trucks, off-road construction, forestry and agricultural equipment, as well as watercraft, aircraft and drones.